 - 3.1.
 Tables listing the charges for use of our Distribution System are published in annexes to this document. - 3.2.
-These charges are also listed in spreadsheets which are published with this statement and can be downloaded from www.idcsl.co.uk. - 3.3.
+These charges are listed on spreadsheets which can be downloaded from www.idcsl.co.uk. - 3.3.
 Annex 1 contains the charges applied to LV and HV Designated Properties. - 3.4.
 Annex 2 contains the charges applied to our Designated EHV Properties and charges applied to LDNOs for Designated EHV Properties connected to their Distribution Systems. - 3.5.
 Annex 3 contains details of any preserved and additional charges that are valid at this time.
 Preserved charges are mapped to an appropriate charge and are closed to new Customers. - 3.6.
 Annex 4 contains the charges applied to LDNOs in respect of LV and HV Designated Properties connected to their Distribution Systems.